charlie1404/resume/README.md

 The resume template is written in react using vite and can be customized to your liking by modifying the components in `src` folder.

-## Example

-A sample `data.json` file and generated PDF resume are included for reference.

 ## Contributing

 Contributions are welcome!
 Feel free to submit a pull request with any changes or improvements.

 ## TODO

-- [ ] take sidebar content from json as well, instead being hard coded
 - [ ] think better way for including logos